exercism/blog/posts/v2-metrics.md

 ### Stickiness

 Finally, we wanted to improve "stickiness" - the amount of usage of the site.
 If people are enjoying Exercism and finding it useful, they'll do more with it.
-There are two sides to this, the amount of times someone comes back to the site and the number of solutions someone uploads.
+There are two sides to this, the number of times someone comes back to the site and the number of solutions someone uploads.

 V1: 4.79 sessions / person
 V2: 5.42 sessions / person